junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 #### draft notes

-> Sam pleads to bring John too, Cas thins lips, Dean doesn't know if he'd be happy about it, Cas warns them not to look back and flies them to Zoar

 Bal gets scolded by Michael directly (for forcing Dean lose faith)

 ### (Chap 11) XI.
 Save the Righteous Man